MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-auditing.md

 ### Search the audit logs by users

 You can search for audit log entries for activities done by specific users.
 Enter one or more user names in the **Users** field.
-The user name looks like an email address.
-Leave this box blank to return entries for all users (and service accounts) in your organization.
+User names appear as email addresses.
+This box should be left blank to return entries for all users (and service accounts) in your organization.

 ![Screenshot of the Audit log search with Users called out.](media/service-admin-auditing/search-audit-log-by-user.png)

 ### Search the audit logs by file, folder, or site

-If you're trying to determine who accessed a file, folder, or site, on the **Audit** page, enter all or part of a file name, folder name, or URL in the **File, folder, or site** field.
+You can use the **File, folder, or site** field to determine who accessed a file, folder, or site, on the **Audit** page.
+Records can be searched by file name, folder name, or URL.
 Don't use any spaces or special characters.
 For example, you can enter all or part of the name of a dataset to find who has interacted with it recently.

 In the example shown below, the search term "sales" was entered in the **File, folder, or site** field.